RecExplainer: Aligning Large Language Models for Explaining Recommendation Models: Methodologies

 \subsection{Problem Formulation}

-In recommender systems, users are represented by their behavioral sequences: $\mathbf{x}_u = \langle a_1, a_2, ..., a_{|\mathbf{x}_u|} \rangle, u\in [1, N]$, where $N$ denotes the total number of users, $a_*$ represents an item that user $u$ has interacted with in the past, and items are listed in chronological order.
-A recommender model $f()$ learns to understand users' preferences and aims to assign a higher score to items that users favor over those they don't: $f(\mathbf{x}_u, a_i) > f(\mathbf{x}_u, a_j)$, where $a_i$ denotes a positive item and $a_j$ denotes a negative item for the user.
-Consequently, recommender systems can select top items based on the scores $f(\mathbf{x}_u, a)$ to generate a suggested list.
+In recommender systems, users are represented by their behavioral sequences: $\mathbf{x}_u = \langle a_1, a_2, ..., a_{|\mathbf{x}_u|} \rangle$, where $a_*$ represents an item that user $u$ has interacted with in the past, and items are listed in chronological order.
+A recommender model $f()$ learns to assign a higher score to items that users favor over those they don't: $f(\mathbf{x}_u, a_i) > f(\mathbf{x}_u, a_j)$, where $a_i$ denotes a positive item and $a_j$ denotes a negative item for the user.
 To scale large systems, the two-tower model paradigm has been extensively employed in industrial recommender systems, particularly in initial steps such as item recall.
 In this paradigm, users and items are separately encoded into embeddings: $\mathbf{e}_u = encoder_{user}(\mathbf{x}_u)$, $\mathbf{e}_i = encoder_{item}(\mathbf{a}_i)$, and the preference score is determined by the similarity between $\mathbf{e}_u$ and $\mathbf{e}_i$.
-This paper utilizes the two-tower model paradigm for illustration purposes, but the methodology can be readily extended to other paradigms, such as the single-tower paradigm.
-Given a trained recommender model $f()$, our objective is to fine-tune an LLM $g()$ to elucidate the decision-making process within $f()$.
+This paper focuses on the two-tower model paradigm and leaves other paradigms such as the single-tower paradigm for future work.
+Given a trained recommender model $f()$, our objective is to tune an LLM $g()$ to explain the decision-making process within $f()$.

+In next sections, we detail our methodologies for tuning LLMs into recommendation model explainer (RecExplainer), covering three styles: behavior alignment, intention alignment, and hybrid alignment, which are denoted as RecExplainer-B, RecExplainer-I, and RecExplainer-H, respectively.